chiraggmodi/tautala-gutenberg-testimonials-slider/readme.txt

 Firstly make sure that you have the Gutenberg plugin installed.

-1. Install the tumbili plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
+1. Install the tautala plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
-1. Activate the tumbili plugin through the 'Plugins' screen in WordPress
+1. Activate the tautala plugin through the 'Plugins' screen in WordPress
 1. Get your Mailchimp API key and List ID: To do this login to mailchimp and [follow these steps] (https://medium.com/@arcomito/grabbing-your-mailchimp-api-key-and-list-id-for-mailchimp-integration-22ef4b20792f)
-1. Add the tumbili block to your editor, paste the API key/List ID into the block settings.
+1. Add the tautala block to your editor, paste the API key/List ID into the block settings.
 1. Your mailchimp signup form will now show in the editor, adjust the settings to see how it will look before publishing.

 == Frequently Asked Questions ==